'Facts of Life' star Mindy Cohn opens up about 5-year cancer battle

 "I kept waiting for the other shoe to drop, and then it would," she explained.
 "And then I’d wait for another shoe to drop, and it would.
 I was frustrated and enraged.
 I couldn’t control any of this.
 I couldn’t fix it.”

-But with continued treatments and a much-needed respite (at the farm of her "Fabulous Beekman Boys" pals Josh Kilmer Purcell and Dr. Brent Ridge), she beat the disease.
+But with continued treatments and a much-needed respite (at the farm of her "Fabulous Beekman Boys" pals Josh Kilmer Purcell and Dr. Brent Ridge), she reports she's cancer free.

 Fans got their first hint that Cohn had been through something big back in May.